alex4108/AstroInstaller/README.md

 # How to use

 ## Easy Method

-**The Easy Method does not yet exist!**

-1. Download the latest Release zip
-1. Extract the zip and run the EXE file on the system you want to install Astroneer on.
+1. Download the `install-astroneer-server.zip` file from the latest release to the right :arrow_right:
+1. Extract the ZIP
-1. Fill in the parameters as requested
+1. Run the `install-astroneer-server.exe` file as administrator
+1. Answer the prompts followed by ENTER

-* Owner Steam Name: This is how your steam name is publicly visible to the world.
+* `Owner Steam Name`: This is how your steam name is publicly visible to the world.
+* `Server Name`: This will be the name of your server
-* Max FPS: Set to 30 if you're unsure.
+* `Max FPS`: Set to 30 if you're unsure.
-*
+* `Server Password`: A server password if you wish, or just hit enter for no password.

 ## Advanced Method